Asian and South Asian Culture in Oregon’s Tualatin Valley

 Forest Grove boasts many of Tualatin Valley’s culinary treasures.
 Kama’aina Comfort Foods of Hawai’i, Bites Restaurant, Kafé, Pac Thai, and SaWa Sushi and Sake bring the many tastes of Asia and the Pacific Islands to the valley.
 Just outside of downtown Forest Grove is Oregon’s only saké brewery, SakéOne.
 Using traditional Japanese methods of saké brewing, this brewery and tasting room not only features a variety of saké brewed on-site, but is an importer of saké from around the globe.
 Reservations are recommended.

 Beaverton is known as the home of some of the best Korean food in the Portland metro area.
 Nicknamed “Little Korea” by a local food writer, the downtown area boasts more than a dozen Korean restaurants within a 1.5 square-mile radius.
-Beaverton’s “Restaurant Row” features the acclaimed Nak Won and Du Kuh Bee restaurants.
+Beaverton’s “Restaurant Row” features the acclaimed Nak Won.

 Hillsboro is the destination for classic Indian dishes.
 Chennai Masala garners high praise from and is a must-stop destination for Indian food lovers, while Swagat Indian Cuisine is an Indian food mainstay with locals and visitors alike.